1994 Baker Street: Sherlock Holmes Returns: Production

 It was written and directed by Kenneth Johnson, and was broadcast on CBS.
 Higgins had previously played Professor Moriarty in Young Sherlock Holmes (1985).
 The television film was intended to lead to an ongoing series featuring Sherlock Holmes and Doctor Winslow.

 Reception

 Variety described the film as "derivative premise, thin content and production values, awkward dialogue...and consistent overacting."

 Home media

 The film was released on DVD in Germany for Region 2 by PIDAX FILM.

+Novelisation

+In 2022, the film's writer-director Kenneth Johnson released a novel based on the film entitled Holmes Coming, with the setting updated to the 2020s.